Earbuds, earphones, in-ear headphones, whatever you call them, here are top picks for working out.

 The most impressive thing is their sweat and water resistance rating.
 IPX8 makes them submergible up to 3 meters, which might be overkill, but better safe than sorry.

 TaoTronics SoundLiberty 92 are a great value if you like this type of earbuds (without included ear tips).
 They’re comfortable and fun-sounding.

 10. Aukey EP-T32

 The best value workout earbuds.

 Don’t let the low price fool you.
-Their ear hook design and bassy tuning makes them suitable as sport earbuds.
+Their ear hook design and bassy tuning make them suitable sports earbuds.

 - Excellent comfort and stability thanks to ear hooks

 - Reliable touch controls

 - Enjoyable, punchy sound

 - No multipoint support